 For example, some of these antibody drugs latch onto a protein called PD-L1, which is part of a system that cancer exploits to shut down the immune response.
 Antibodies that target PD-L1 remove the brakes so the immune system — mainly white blood cells called T cells — can attack the cancer.

 Bispecific antibodies expand the power of antibody drugs by grabbing two molecules at once, which opens up a new avenue of therapeutic possibilities.

 Normally, T cells can only go on the attack after an antigen — a piece of the microbe or cancer cell — has been “presented” to it by another specialized cell called a dendritic cell.
-The BiTE bypasses that step and brings the tumor cell and T cell together without the intermediate step.
+The bispecific antibody bypasses that step and brings the tumor cell and T cell together without the intermediate step.

-“With BiTEs, you’re bringing the T cell to the game,” says Daniel D’Angelo, MD, PhD, chief of the Division of Leukemia at Dana-Farber Cancer Institute.
+“With bispecific antibodies, you’re bringing the T cell to the game,” says Daniel D’Angelo, MD, PhD, chief of the Division of Leukemia at Dana-Farber Cancer Institute.
 “These T-cell engagers bring the patient’s immune cells to target the relapsed cells.
 The advantages are that you can administer it whenever you want, and you can always turn it off.”

-Bispecific antibody drugs are being developed and tested for other blood cancers, such as acute myeloid leukemia (AML) and some solid tumors, such as small cell lung cancer and glioblastoma.
+Bispecific antibody drugs are being developed and tested blood cancers such as non-Hodgkin lymphoma, acute myeloid leukemia (AML), and some solid tumors, such as small cell lung cancer and glioblastoma.

 In late 2020 at the annual American Society of Hematology meeting, researchers said bispecific antibodies achieved impressively high response rates in patients with refractory B-cell non-Hodgkin lymphoma (B-cell NHL).